 Ask five different people, “What is a virtual event?” and you might get five entirely different answers.
 It’s obvious to us here at 6Connex, but we’re used to a few blank stares when we talk about our software platform at happy hour.
-We’re the experts; our team spends every day helping clients produce virtual events for marketing, sales, training, human resources and other purposes—but it’s not so obvious to everyone else.
+We’re the event planning experts; our team spends every day helping clients produce virtual events for marketing, sales, training, human resources and other purposes—but it’s not so obvious to everyone else.

-“It’s an event a bit like a cocktail party, where people connect and talk—minus the drinks.
+“A virtual event is an event a bit like a cocktail party, where people connect and talk—minus the drinks.
 Or like a typical in-person tradeshow with tables or booths for attendees to browse.
 Or like a big company sales meeting where people from all over the globe fly to Las Vegas for several days—only they do it online and save a ton of money.”

 The blank stares now become nods and ah-has.
 At a basic level, virtual events are a lot like physical events, and that’s a great way to talk about them.
 Virtual events enable a group of people to come together to learn, discuss, and interact.
 Attendees consume content, exchange contact information, and follow up is scheduled.